Joint mortgages: What are they and should you get one?

 If you’re concerned you might not qualify for (or be able to afford) a mortgage, you can consider teaming up with one or more other parties on your application.
 Known as a joint mortgage, this sort of home loan works pretty much like any mortgage, but also carries some unique features.
+Let’s take a closer look at how these mortgages work and how to qualify for one.

 What is a joint mortgage?

 A joint mortgage allows two or more parties to combine their assets and income when they apply.
-It “commonly involves two people, usually spouses, joint partners, friends or family members, who pool their income and assets together to buy a home,” explains Ralph DiBugnara, president of New York City-based Home Qualified, a digital resource for buyers, sellers and Realtors.
+It “commonly involves two people, usually spouses, joint partners, friends or family members, who pool their income and assets together to buy a home,” says Ralph DiBugnara, president of New York City-based Home Qualified, a digital resource for buyers, sellers and Realtors.

 How a joint mortgage works